crate/crate/docs/appendices/release-notes/unreleased.rst

 Breaking Changes
 ================

+- Changed the error handling so it returns the error message and the related exception without being wrapped in a ``SqlActionException``.
+Error codes remain the same.

 - Added support for flag ``g`` to function :ref:`regexp_matches <table-functions-regexp-matches>` and changed its type from ``scalar`` to ``table`` type.
 It now returns a table where each